 <stream>.
 When new images are detected, the previously described build and

 If you need an enterprise-quality container image registry, Red Hat Quay is available both as a hosted service and as software you can install in your own data center or cloud environment.
 Advanced registry features in Red Hat Quay include geo-replication, image scanning, and the ability to roll back images.

 Visit the Quay.io site to set up your own hosted Quay registry account.
 After that, follow the Quay Tutorial to log in to the Quay registry and start managing your images.

 You can access your Red Hat Quay registry from OKD like any remote container image registry.

-All container images available through the Red Hat Container Catalog are hosted
+All container images available through the Container images section of the Red Hat Ecosystem Catalog are hosted

 on an image registry,

 images and hosted content on OKD.
 Following the move to the new

 registry, the existing registry will be available for a period of time.

 OKD pulls images from